Twin brothers

 About the Author

-When she is not navigating the perils of parenting adolescents, Erin Castleberry is a mental health therapist and Media Director at Waypoint Wellness Center.
+Erin Castleberry is a mental health therapist and Media Director at Waypoint Wellness Center.
 She has presented locally and internationally on the effects of social media on mental health and held an adjunct professorship at Johns Hopkins University.
 She specializes in anxiety management, life stage adjustment, and parent-child relationship building.
+She has three college-aged children with her husband of 22 years.

 See Articles From This Author »